Taking action on smoking and health

 A stand-alone website has now been developed, which hosts the IMPACT Guidance pack and additional resources relating to the evidence around smoking and mental health.
 Please visit https://impact.scot/ for more information.

-The focus for the second phase of the IMPACT project (2017-18) is to deliver training around the Guidance pack for community-based mental health organisations organisations across the Lothians.
-The Scottish Government has provided follow-on funding to enable us to do this - and we are also developing roll-out of the IMPACT project for the rest of Scotland.
+The focus for the second phase of the IMPACT project (2017-18) was to deliver training around the Guidance pack for community-based mental health organisations across the Lothians.
+The Scottish Government provided follow-on funding to enable us to do this - and for the third phase (2018-19) we are rolling out IMPACT guidance and training across the rest of Scotland; providing a 'Training for Trainers' course; running Continuing Professional Development sessions for health professionals on the topic of smoking and mental health; and adapting our existing training package to be suitable for in-patient settings.

 For further information or to find out more about the project, please contact Linda Bates via email: LBates@ashscotland.org.uk or by telephone: 0131 220 9481.